FASH A170: Culture, Dress & Selection

 Reading Assignments

-research paper and presentation, designer report, wardrobe analysis, design notebook.
+Cultural research paper and presentation, designer report, wardrobe analysis, Art Elements and Design Principles notebook.
 3-4 hours per weeks

 Writing Assignments